 Brocade Engine Turning was, at one time, considered the lowest of the Engine Turning arts.
 This is because, once set up, a pattern could be repeated over and over by a less skilled operator.
-The real expertise is knowing in how to set them up as they are the most complex of the engine turning machines with a plethora of adjustments and settings.
+The real expertise is knowing in how to set up the equipment as they are the most complex of the engine turning machines with a plethora of adjustments and settings.
 We find this the most useful machine for modern work - like logo reproduction as seen here.

 With the help of our in house machine shop, we have a the ability to reproduce your symbol, device, emblem, trademark, brand or shield repetitively.
 And, once a custom pattern is machined for you, it can be used with whatever product you desire.